Meet Dr. Clark M.D.

 My name is Dustin Clark.
 I was born and raised in Glasgow, Kentucky.
 I attended the University of Kentucky College of Medicine and have been in the Tri-Cities since 2011.
 I completed a residency in family medicine at the ETSU Johnson City Family Medicine program where I served as chief resident in my last year.

 Working as a doctor consumes a good deal of my time, but I consider myself a full-time husband and father.
 Family is very important to me.
 My wife, Lauren, and I have been married since 2001.
-We have been blessed with 5 children that range in age from an infant to nine years old.
-We educate our children at home.
+We have been blessed with 5 children we educate our children at home.
 This isn’t always an easy task, but it is something to which we are committed.
 Like medicine, I believe that education works best when it is based on very close relationships and personalized for each individual.
 My children are all different little personalities that learn in different ways and at different rates.
 As such, the ways in which we teach them are different as well.
 With no influence from government regulators or insurance administrators, medicine can be approached in the same fashion.

 The beauty of the East Tennessee mountains is something that I really enjoy.
 My family and I love to hike along the trails of the various parks.
 We enjoy spending a crisp fall evening by a campfire in the woods.